See It in Practice

 Now that you have learned about additional options for structuring and organizing arguments, it’s time to visit our student to see what decisions she has made about the structure of her argument.

 In this video, watch as our student develops an outline for her argument, which well help her as she drafts her argumentative essay.

-After learning about the many options we have for different argumentative purposes, I have decided I want to use elements of the proposal type of argument as I develop an overall classical or Aristotelian type essay.
-This means, for my body paragraphs, I am going to focus exactly on my assertion that marijuana should be legalized in Texas, and then I will be sure to address the opposing views after I present my proposal.
+After learning about the many options we have for different argumentative purposes, I’ve decided I want to use elements of the proposal type of argument as I develop an overall classical or Aristotelian type essay.
+This means, for my body paragraphs, I’m going to focus exactly on my assertion that marijuana should be legalized in Texas, and then I will be sure to address the opposing views after I present my proposal.